 Kantor spoke of three different languages being feeling, meaning, and power.
 Two people speaking in the same language will understand each other well and speak effectively, but this isn’t necessarily the case when people aren’t speaking the same language.

 The language of feeling is all about the emotional impact that will occur as the result of the decision.
-Meyers-Briggs speaks about folks being more feeling focused or thinking focused.
+Myers-Briggs speaks about folks being more feeling focused or thinking focused.
 (T(hinking) or F(eeling)).
 People who are more feeling focused are more likely to communicate in the language of feeling.
 This includes their feelings about the decision and the feelings of others.
 These folks demonstrate a high degree of emotional intelligence.

 The language of meaning is all about how people will think about the decision.
-Back to Meyers-Briggs these would be those with a high thinking perspective.
+Back to Myers-Briggs these would be those with a high thinking perspective.
 They’re concerned about the long term impact of a short term decision and are focused on the downstream ripple effects.

 Finally, the language of power is focused on getting things done.
 They’re tired of the analysis paralysis and just want to move forward believing that any action is better than no action.